scar17off/drawzone/docs/client.md

 - cursor - The cursor object associated with the tool.
 - effects - An array of effects the tool can apply.
 - rank - The minimum rank required to use the tool.
-- action - The function to be executed when the tool is used.
+- action - The function to be executed when the tool is used

+### Tool.setToolInit
+Set tool init function from the class method above instead.
+Automatically calls the Tool.addEvents method.

 ### Tool.setEvent
 Save a tool event to the canvas and deactivate on unequip.